FINANCIAL SOLUTION #4:

 the ability to pay in regular terms, but not the short or no terms set out by the supplier, we can help you.

-Example: Getting a great supplier deal
+Example of cash flow improvement: Getting a great supplier deal

 Jacksons Preserves, run by Meg Jackson, is a 30-year family-run business with excellent sales, suppliers, a dedicated customer base and a strong credit rating.
 It’s currently quarter-end when Jacksons pays out many expense and payroll bonuses, and their main supplier has just offered a deep discount on an overstock of canning supplies.
 The catch?
 Payment is required on delivery (COD), and it’s first come, first served.